 - 1/4 fresh basil leaves, roughly chopped

-- Stir water, milk, sugar, salt, and yeast together until yeast is dissolved and allow to sit for about 5 minutes.
-Pour into a large mixing bowl and whisk in egg and melted butter until combined.
-Add flour and mix until dough comes together.
+- Stir water, oil, sugar, salt, and yeast together until yeast is dissolved and allow to sit for about 5 minutes.
+Pour into a large mixing bowl, then add flour and mix until dough comes together.
 Turn out onto lightly floured surface and knead for a few minutes.
 Place in oiled bowl and cover, then place in warm place to rise until doubled in size.

 - Heat oven to 375 degrees F (190 C) and line a tray with parchment or silicone mats.
 Divide dough in half and roll out one half on a lightly floured surface into a rectangle, roughly 1/4 inch thick.

 - Spread half of the pizza sauce and sprinkle half of the cheese and basil on top.

 - Roll dough, starting from a long edge, into a log shape and use a sharp knife to slice into spirals about 3/4 inch thick (you can adjust the size to your needs).
 Place them about 1 inch apart on tray and bake for 12 to 18 minutes until edges are golden and cheese starts to brown.

 - Allow them to cool for a moment then remove from tray and serve warm!